You found it—the curriculum that seems just right for your child and you! Or almostjust right.

 Just keep in mind that the more severe your student’s needs are, the more significant the adjustments you will need to make.

-Some special needs can’t be addressed through curriculum alone.
-Therapy may be key to helping your child thrive.
+However, some special needs can’t be addressed through curriculum alone.
+Therapists may be key to helping your child thrive.
 Possible therapies include occupational, vision, reading, and many more . . . the sky’s the limit!
 You can start exploring therapy options here.